psilons/pypigeonhole-proj-tmplt/README.md

 ![Python Package using Conda](https://github.com/psilons/pypigeonhole-simple-utils/workflows/Python%20Package%20using%20Conda/badge.svg)
 ![Test Coverage](coverage.svg)

-This is a project template for Python, and a workflow action for GitHub to run CI (Continuous Integration).
+This is a project template for Python, and a workflow for GitHub to run CI (Continuous Integration) using Conda.

-Here are the reasons why we create this template:
+##### Here are the reasons why we create this template:

 - Python, by nature, could have some C/C++ library dependencies, such as numpy, PyQt, etc. These C/C++ libs sometimes require compilation (and thus a